makersacademy/airport_challenge/README.md

 heathrow.take_off(airbus_A340)
 ```

-At times the weather, the weather will be stormy.
+At times the weather will be stormy.
 During these conditions no planes will be able
 to land or take off from the airport.